Mediterranean Rug | Video Tutorial

 Share

-The Mediterranean Rug is one of those pieces that fills any space with calm.
-Inspired by the soft light and natural tones of the Mediterranean, it combines wide bands of color and a perfectly balanced circular weave that can be adapted to any space.
+The Mediterranean Rug is one of those pieces that brings a sense of calm to any corner.
+Inspired by the soft light and natural tones of the Mediterranean, it combines wide stripes of color with a perfectly balanced circular weave that you can adapt to any space.

-This is an ideal project for beginners who have mastered the basic stitches and want to weave their first rag rug.
-Below you'll find the complete pattern, weaving tips, measurements, approximate material usage, and a step-by-step video tutorial.
+This is an ideal project for beginners who have already mastered the basic stitches and want to crochet their first rug with t-shirt yarn.
+Below you will find the complete pattern, crocheting tips, measurements, approximate material consumption, and a step-by-step video tutorial.

 Table of Contents

-- Trapillo Terra: 6 spools approx. (for a 1 meter diameter rug): 3 of each color. → See Trapillo Terra colors
+- Trapillo Terra: approx. 6 spools (for a rug 1 meter in diameter): 3 of each color.

 - 10 mm crochet hook